achautha/aws-hackathon-2017/README.md

 # SplitSmartBot - Chat, Split and Enjoy

 ## What is SplitSmartBot
 SplitSmartBot is a conversationsational chatbot based on [SplitWise](https://www.splitwise.com/) application.
 Splitwise is a free tool for friends and roommates to track bills and other shared expenses, so that everyone gets paid back.
-Bot is deployed on Facebook messenger.
+Bot built using AWS Lex and other services and is deployed on Facebook messenger.

 ## Features and use cases
 SplitSmartBot chatbot is based on [AWS Lex](https://aws.amazon.com/lex) service.
 It supports following use cases.